lydiastepanek/pen-loop-dot-io-archive/src/content/posts/starting-over.md

 Right after my Product Hunt launch, I called up my friend Bosen, an indie game developer, and cried (metaphorically) about how few paid users I had.
 “Of course you’re not making any money,” he told me, “You launched on Product Hunt!”
 He pointed out that Product Hunt apps rarely charge money, whereas iPhone and Android apps can charge money and still go viral.
 The iPhone Store, the Google Play Store, and Steam platforms all market your apps for you by sending out marketing emails and making your app searchable.
 (They want their 30% cut after all.)

 ![](/images/posts/steam.png "steam")
-<center>Steam even has a revenue calculator that helps you estimate how much a game makes.
+<div class="image-caption">Steam even has a revenue calculator that helps you estimate how much a game makes.
 A simple game priced at $14.99 with 1,540 reviews can make $245k in one year.
-Product Hunt, tellingly, does not provide a revenue calculator tool, since most of the apps that it launches are free.</center>
+Product Hunt, tellingly, does not provide a revenue calculator tool, since most of the apps that it launches are free.</div>

 ## Make a free tier if you want to go viral
 I charged $6/month for Too Phishy because I was following the advice of Marc Andreessen, who said that startup founders always charge too little for their products.
 And as mentioned above, you can make real money selling apps.
 But free versions are what go viral.
 Because, shocker: a small team can’t afford a full time sales team, let alone one sales person, so Product Hunt and Twitter clicks are their only way to market an app.
 For example, Instagram and Calendly, both launched by tiny teams, started as free apps.